 and note that it is not $0$.
 Thus $\dot{\rho}\neq0$ and wave packet information is relevant and furthermore, as presented in this study, you may distinguish wave packet separation from graviton induced decoherence.

 For the case of 2 neutrinos flavours, the constant phase difference for a neutrino in a separated superposition is obvious and is given by $\frac{\pi}{2}$.
-For the case of 3 neutrino flavours, it is more difficult, and by brute force phase differences which work are $1.603010i$ and $0.846757i$ and $0.125786i$, the results of which are plotted in Fig \ref{fig:nue}.
+For the case of 3 neutrino flavours, it is more difficult, and by brute force phase differences which work for the neutrino parameters used in this study are $0.756253i$ and $1.477224i$, the results of which are plotted in Fig \ref{fig:nue}.